 The more feedback we receive about the new module version, the more convenient and useful the solution will be for you and your customers.
 Please send your comments to Maria Starikova, Wialon Hosting Product Manager, to email@example.com, they will definitely be taken into account when we plan further updates.

-To find out more about our fees, please write to firstname.lastname@example.org and get the necessary details.
+To learn more about the video module, please write to firstname.lastname@example.org.
 If you have any issues with the equipment, its connection, or video playback, please contact email@example.com.
+You can also discuss video monitoring on the Wialon forum or with your personal manager.

 Subscribe to our blog updates and you won’t miss Wialon’s most recent releases and updates.
 We have already written about the WiaTag new version and the updated Wialon Local 2104.
 Stay tuned for more details coming soon!